hoytech/quadrable/README.md

 If no head name is passed in to `quadb fork`, it will fork to a [detached head](#heads).

-`quadb fork` can optionally take `--from` option which represents the head to be forked from, instead of using the current head.
+`quadb fork` can take a `--from` option which represents the head to be forked from, instead of using the current head.

 ### quadb stats